ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 The data checker classifies its issues using four different levels of severity.
 From highest to lowest:

- - ``CRITICAL``: issues that most of the time will have severe consequences
+ - ``CRITICAL``: issues that most of the time will have severe consequences.

- - ``ERROR``: issues that usually lead to unexpected errors, but can be safely ignored sometimes
+ - ``ERROR``: issues that usually lead to unexpected errors, but can be safely ignored sometimes.

- - ``WARNING``: something is not up to the standard but is unlikely to have consequences later
+ - ``WARNING``: something is not up to the standard but is unlikely to have consequences later.

  - ``DEBUG``: any info that the checker wants to communicate.
-Regardless of checker strictness, thos will always be reported as debug messages
+Regardless of checker strictness, those will always be reported as debug messages.

 Users can have control about which levels of issues are interpreted as errors, and therefore make the checker fail or warnings or debug messages.